axibase/atsd/api/network/series.md

 [Versioning](../../versioning/README.md) enables tracking of time-series value changes for the purpose of establishing an audit trail and traceable data reconciliation.

 Versioning is disabled by default.
-It can be enabled for particular metrics by checking the Versioning box on the Metric Editor page.
+It can be enabled for particular metrics by checking the **Versioning** switch in the **Metric Editor**.

 To insert versioning fields, use reserved tags: